 - There are two candidates in Tower of God for the Devil of the Right Hand.
 Guess what their arms transform into.

-- Also, Graevus of the Soul Drinkers.
-His right hand isn't clad in a power fist...because it's grown to about the same size as one.
+- Graevus of the Soul Drinkers.
+His right hand isn't clad in a power fist... because it's grown to about the same size as one.
 He has been known to use it to snap spines.

-- Commissar Yarrick has an Ork Powah Klaw almost as big as the rest of him in place of his right arm, which is strange for two reasons: A) Using xeno technology is usually punished by death in the Imperium and B) any Orky technology more complex than a bike, if that, only works because the Ork's gestalt psychic powers make it work because they believe it should.
-This raises some interesting questions about Yarrick's relationship with his preferred enemy.
+- Commissar Yarrick has an Ork Powah Klaw almost as big as the rest of him in place of his right arm, which is strange for two reasons: A) Using xeno technology is usually punished by death in the Imperium and B) most Orky technology only works because the Ork's gestalt psychic powers make it work the way they believe it should.
+This, along with his laser eye (which was the Orks' idea), raises some interesting questions about Yarrick's relationship with his preferred enemy.

 - Eberron has the Battlefist, a magic item attached to Warforged and Renegade Mastermakers/Self-Forged.